jbchouinard/jblisp2/MANUAL.md

 (def name :expr)
 ```

-Create and assign binding in local scope.
+Define `name` in the current local scope.

 ------------------------------------------------------------------------